Akshay-AJ/TechnicalPaperEvaluation/README.md

 jupyter notebook

--> According to this model England is likely to win this World Cup.
+-> According to this model England is likely to win the Cricket World Cup.

 # Areas of further Improvement
 1. Dataset - to improve dataset you could use 2018 and 2019 years into account by scraping them from the ESPN website and also possibly use the players data to assess the quality of each team player.